 Thirty-nine people attended the first picket, including veteran activists Frank Kameny, Barbara Gittings, and Kay Tobin.
 As with the Washington, D.C. picket, Kameny insisted on a strict dress code for participants, including jackets and ties for the men and dresses for the women.
 Kameny’s goal was to represent homosexuals as “presentable and ’employable'”.
 Picketers carried signs with such slogans as “HOMOSEXUAL BILL OF RIGHTS” and “15 MILLION HOMOSEXUAL AMERICANS ASK FOR EQUALITY, OPPORTUNITY, DIGNITY”.

 The picket ran from 3:30-5:00 PM. and press coverage was sparse, although Confidential magazine ran a large feature about the Reminder and other gay pickets in its October 1965 issue under the headline “Homos On The March”.

-At the last Annual Reminder Rodwell received several telephone calls threatening him and the other New York participant’s lives, but he was able to arrange for police protection for the chartered bus all the way to Philadelphia.
+At the last Annual Reminder, Rodwell received several telephone calls threatening his and the other New York participant’s lives, but he was able to arrange for police protection for the chartered bus to Philadelphia.
 About 45 people participated, including the deputy mayor of Philadelphia and his wife.
-The dress code and behavior code was still in effect at the Reminder, but two women from the New York contingent broke from the single-file picket line and held hands.
+The dress code and behavior code were still in effect at the Reminder, but two women from the New York contingent broke from the single-file picket line and held hands.
 When Frank Kameny tried to break them apart, Rodwell furiously denounced him to onlooking members of the press.

 The annual Reminders were commemorated in 2005 by the placement of a Pennsylvania state historical marker by the Pennsylvania Historical and Museum Commission at 6th and Chestnut Streets where it is viewed by thousands of visitors daily.